catherinesmiley/sinatra-restaurants/README.md

 Installation

-Install this gem by typing the below into your terminal:
+Install this app by typing the below into your terminal:

 $ gem install sinatra-restaurants